-This section mainly concerns the proof of existence and uniqueness of weak solutions of MRE \eqref{MRE} for $\gamma\geq \gamma_c$.
-Because the initial data is rough, the energy inequality \eqref{en-eq} or inequality \eqref{es-2.2-111} do not provide robust compactness properties of the magnetic field by classic compactness argument.
-To show strong convergence property of the magnetic field, we develop a compactness result for the corresponding linearized equation, which is motivated by Lions' well-known renormalization argument \cite{PLL} for transport equation.
+This section mainly concerns the proof of existence of weak solutions of MRE \eqref{MRE} for $\gamma\geq \gamma_c$.
+Because the initial data is rough, the energy inequality \eqref{en-eq} or estimate \eqref{es-2.2-111} do not provide robust compactness properties of the magnetic field by classic compactness argument.
+To show strong convergence property of the magnetic field, we develop a compactness result for the corresponding linearized equation, which extends Lions' well-known renormalization argument \cite{PLL} from scalar transport equation to the active vector equation.

 \begin{lemma} Let $d=2, 3$ and $T>0.$ Given a pair of sequence $\{(A_n, v_n)\}_{n\in\N}$ satisfying and

 for some constant $M$ independent of $n$.
 Assume that

 and